Man in custody after firing shots at DEA agents in Philadelphia

-PHILADELPHIA (WPVI) -- Philadelphia police have arrested a man who fired shots at officers on Thursday night in Mayfair.
+PHILADELPHIA (WPVI) -- Philadelphia police have arrested a man who fired shots at officers on Thursday night in the city's Mayfair section.

 It happened at 6 p.m. in the 4100 block of Glenview Street when DEA agents and narcotics officers tried to pull the suspect over.